What is T’rung?

 Today’s Role and Values of T’rung

-Among folk-musical instruments made by bamboo in Vietnam , T’rung is appreciated as a favourite and original one.
+Among folk-musical instruments made by bamboo in Vietnam , T’rung is appreciated as a favorite and original one.
 It is a communally symbol and typically Vietnamese.
 The sound is lively beautiful.
 T’rung is always served for the merry gauds, especially in the Highland tribes While flute and pan-pipe are usually used for expressing love feelings.
 That is why the Vietnamese ethnic groups called it happy music as it brings all the joyful sounds.

 Basically, a traditional folk-musical T’rung is made by the sharpened bamboo tubes.
 They are linked on one shelf in order from low to high sound, offering a beautiful sound wave.
 When creating it, they were aware of different sounds between the small tubes and the big ones.
 When placing them in the order, they attained great sounds.
 Each tube speaks “t’rung” when being knocked on.
 As a result, this folk-musical instrument is called T’RUNG.
 On the shelf, it would be hanged over different sound systems according to each user’s need.